Shopify/packwerk/USAGE.md

     bin/packwerk check --packages=components/your_package,components/your_other_package

-You cal also specify enable or disable parallel processing by a command line option that overrides the configuration file.
+Using the following command line option you can also enable or disable parallel processing.
+It is enabled by default.

     bin/packwerk check --[no-]-parallel